isomerpages/moe-stmargaretsec/_programmes/Sexuality Education.md

 <p align="right"><a href="#top">Back to top</a></p>

-Overview of St. Margaret's Secondary School's Sexuality Education Programme for 2023
+Overview of St. Margaret's School (Secondary) Sexuality Education Programme for 2023
 ------------------------------------------------------------------------------------

 *   Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here] for more information on the scope of Sexuality Education in the school curriculum.